-SF - Square foot or square feet.

-SIGN - Any advertisement, announcement, direction, or communication produced in whole or in part by the construction, erection, affixing, or placing of a structure on any land or on any other structure, or produced by printing on or posting or placing any printed, lettered, pictured, figured or colored material on any building, structure, or surface.
-(See Section 8120 for examples of types of signs)

-SITE PLAN - A map providing the information identified for a site plan in the Appendix of these Regulations.

-SKETCH PLAN - A map providing the information identified for a sketch plan in the Appendix of these Regulations.

-SOIL - Any unconsolidated mineral or organic material of whatever origin.
+- SF Square foot or square feet. - SIGN Any advertisement, announcement, direction, or communication produced in whole or in part by the construction, erection, affixing, or placing of a structure on any land or on any other structure, or produced by printing on or posting or placing any printed, lettered, pictured, figured or colored material on any building, structure, or surface.
+(See Section 8120 for examples of types of signs) - SITE PLAN A map providing the information identified for a site plan in the Appendix of these Regulations. - SKETCH PLAN A map providing the information identified for a sketch plan in the Appendix of these Regulations. - SOIL Any unconsolidated mineral or organic material of whatever origin. - SPECIAL EVENTS (CAMP / RESORT) Use of a camp / resort property for activities other than those approved under Section 6620. - STABLE A place where more than four horses are kept, ridden, boarded, bred, shown, trained, groomed, housed or sold. - STOOP Any raised building entrance platform with one or more steps leading up to it.